+- On-site interviews will be one-half to one day in duration, consisting of: - One-on-one or group interviews with RPD and/or residency preceptors. - Presentation or patient case discussion with UB SPPS faculty and pharmacy residents or site preceptors/personnel. - Lunch and tour of Pharmacy Building may be included. - o Involved parties: residency program administrative director, RPDs, residency program preceptors, pharmacy residents. - o Applicants will be formally evaluated (Appendix I) by RPD and program preceptors.

+Resident involvement

-- Lunch meeting with current UB SPPS pharmacy residents. - Tour of the Pharmacy Building - Involved parties: residency program administrative director, RPDs, residency program preceptors, pharmacy residents. - Applicants will be formally evaluated (Appendix I) by RPD and program preceptors. - Resident involvement - Residents are expected to actively participate in the recruitment for residency positions directly affiliated with the UB SPPS. - PGY2 residents are expected to participate in recruiting through the residency showcase and Personnel Placement Service at ASHP Midyear. - Residents are expected to assist during the on-site interview process. - Residency Matching Program - All pre-candidate status, candidate status, and accredited residency programs will participate in the residency matching program.
-Eligible PGY2 residency programs may elect to early commit with a current PGY1 resident in a UB SPPS-sponsored program (Appendix J). - Residents accepted into a PGY2 program must provide a copy of their PGY1 pharmacy residency certificate prior to beginning the program or on the first day of the PGY2 program.
+- Residents are expected to actively participate in the recruitment for residency positions directly affiliated with the UB SPPS. - PGY2 residents are expected to participate in recruiting through the residency showcase and Personnel Placement Service at ASHP Midyear. - Residents are expected to assist during the on-site interview process.

+Residency Matching Program

+- O All pre-candidate status, candidate status, and accredited residency programs will participate in the residency matching program.
+Eligible PGY2 residency programs may elect to early commit with a current PGY1 resident in a UB SPPS-sponsored program (Appendix J). - o Residents accepted into a PGY2 program must provide a copy of their PGY1 pharmacy residency certificate prior to beginning the program or on the first day of the PGY2 program.
+Residents who do not successfully complete their PGY1 residency will not be able to move forward into a PGY2 training position.